complex-hub/discord-slack-theme/README.md

 # Slack Dark Mode for Discord

-A dark theme forked from the Dracula Theme using Slack Dark Mode as a base.
+A dark theme forked from the Dracula Theme using Slack dark mode as a base.

 ## Installation